 Yes, tea bombs.
 Like hot chocolate bombs, these little spheres of goodness contain all that’s needed for a delicious cup of tea!
 You, or the recipient, simply have to place a bomb in a mug and pour over it some steaming water or milk.
 It’s a fun treat to create, but they also make superb gifts.

-Today, I’ll share with you the simple method to create your very own tea bombs – using any flavor or variety of tea you’d like!
+Today, I’ll share with you the simple method to create your very own tea bombs with isomalt sugar and any flavor or variety of tea you’d like!

 First, peruse the tools list to gather everything you’ll need for this edible craft.
 Then, check out the recipe and method below.
 Most of all, have fun, and happy spring!